sunjay/rust-rfc-data/README.md

 Download and process data about Rust RFC PRs.

+This is done in two stages so you don't have to redownload the data each time you change how you process it.

-## Usage
+## Installation & Usage

 You will need:

 * a recent installation of [Node.js] (>=v8.1.3)
 * a [GitHub personal access token](token) (no permissions necessary, just generate a token)

-To install the dependencies:
+### 1. To install the dependencies

 ```
 npm install
 ```

-To download the data to a file called `data.json`:
+### 2. To download the data

+Data is downloaded into a file called `data.json`.

 ```sh
 ./getdata.js <TOKEN>